verbio-technologies/python-verbio-speech-center/README.md

 In order for the client to work, the token argument is required in the following situations:

 - The client will authenticate just by using the available token file.
 The file provided in this argument **needs to be a valid SpeechCenter JWT token so the transcription service can work**.
-- The client will authenticate by providinf their client credentials through the `--client_id` and `--client_secret` program arguments.
+- The client will authenticate by providing their client credentials through the `--client_id` and `--client_secret` program arguments.
 In this case **a token file must also be supplied even if it is a blank file**.
 Client will check file to see if it is a valid token, if it isn't it will refresh automatically the token and fill the file with a valid token.
 In this case, client_id and client_secret fields are also required.

 #### Client id and secret